anjlab/pusher.io/README.md

 # pusher.io gem

-This is very basic implementation of subset of pusherapp.com api on top of socket.io.
+This is very basic implementation of pusherapp.com api subset on top of socket.io.

 ## Setup